-You just read about how Dadu was forced to leave his village in Orissa.
+You just read about how Dadu was forced to leave his village in Odisha.
 Dadu's story is similar to the lives of millions of Adivasis in India.
 You will read more about the marginalisation of this community in this chapter.
+Explain at least three different reasons why groups may be marginalised.